eggOnion/my-test2/README.md

 # My Calculator App using React

 This project was built for my Cousera's assignment - React Basics with Meta.
-Sharing some of my learnings, as well as the scope of this project.
+Here are some of my learnings, as well as the scope of this project.

 ---